uranium092/Stradivarius/README.md

  ### How to run
  * Make sure you have an ENV var defined like ```GO_ENV=DEV``` - only for dev mode
  * You will need .ENV file for security (Send on demand) - only for dev mode
- * If you want to deploy this in AWS and automatically launch a server, you will need:
+ * If you want to deploy this in AWS and automatically launch a server (EC2 instance), you will need:
    * Download AWS CLI and authenticate
    * Download Terraform and config its PATH
    * You will need private credentials to run this infrastructure.
 (Send on demand)